Eastern white pine (Pinus strobus)

 Fruit (seed)

-Cones are 4" to 8" long, cylindrical with thin and usually very gummy scales, each containing two small winged seeds; cones mature at end of second season.
+Cones are 4 to 8 inches long, cylindrical with thin and usually very gummy scales, each containing two small, winged seeds.
+Cones mature at end of second season.

 Range

-Important throughout the northern, central, and eastern parts of the state; also found scattered along the Mississippi River as far south as Houston County; thrives on fertile, well-drained soil; intermediate in shade tolerance.
+Important throughout the northern, central, and eastern parts of the state.
+Also found scattered along the Mississippi River as far south as Houston County.
+Thrives on fertile, well-drained soil.
+Prefers sun but can tolerate shade.
 White pine blister rust, white pine weevil, and deer browsing are problems that take a heavy toll on the tree's survival.

 Wood uses

-Light, soft, not strong, light brown in color, often tinged with red; easily worked; manufactured into lumber, shingles, and laths; used for construction purposes—cabinet making, interior finish of buildings, and wooden ware.
+Light, soft, not strong, light brown in color, often tinged with red.
+Wood is easily worked and often manufactured into lumber, shingles, and laths.
+Also used for construction purposes such as cabinet making, finished interiors, and wooden ware.

 Back to top